gshanemiller/reinvent/README.md

 Ncat: 1073741824 bytes sent, 0 bytes received in 1.23 seconds.     <--- .81 Gb/sec
 ```

 In contrast the DPDK code is almost two orders of 10 slower.
-There are two caveats (to follow) which make it a bit worse:
+There are three caveats (to follow) which make it a bit worse:
 The best rate is only `0.118042` falling to `0.039643` Gb/sec:

 ```